RockLeezoho/Ecom-Micro-Final/user-service/README.md

 # User Service

-The User Service is responsible for user authentication, authorization, and storing personal profiles for different roles in the e-commerce system: Customers, Staff, and Admins.
+The User Service is responsible for user authentication, authorization, and storing personal profile details for different roles in the e-commerce system: Customers, Staff, and Admins.

 ---